-Cajun Card Services is responsible for producing all identification cards for students, faculty and staff and providing the student pictures that appear in the L'Acadien Yearbook.
-Cajun Cash and duplicate ID's are also handled by this office, which is located in the Student Union.
+Cajun Card Services is responsible for producing all identification cards for students, faculty and staff and producing the student pictures that appear in the L'Acadien Yearbook.
+Cajun Cash, Commuter Meal Plans, and Duplicate IDs are also handled by this office.
+Lost or stolen cards should be reported to the Cajun Card Office.
+Cardholders can report their card lost or stolen by visiting the Cajun Card Office in the Student Union Room 130, call (337)UL1-CARD, or deactivating online at cajuncard.louisiana.edu.